Esraa-MOhamed7/Customer-Segmentation-with-RFM-Analysis/README.md

    - Dropped duplicate records to ensure accuracy

 2. **Calculated RFM metrics**
-   - Recency: Days since last purchase
+   - Recency: Days since last purchase (scored from 5 to 1, where 1 = most recent)
-   - Frequency: Total number of purchases
+   - Frequency: Total number of purchases (scored from 1 to 5)
-   - Monetary: Total amount spent
+   - Monetary: Total amount spent (scored from 1 to 5)

 3. **Scored each customer**
-   Assigned scores from 1 to 5 for each metric (higher is better).
+   Assigned scores from 1 to 5 for each metric.
+   *Note: Recency was reversed—customers with more recent purchases received lower scores (1 = most recent).*

 4. **Created RFM segments**
    Combined scores to group customers into categories like "Champions", "Loyal", or "At Risk".